 Scout: Well, I love to run around and chase my friends!
 Camp is so big and there are so many places to explore and find good sticks!
 I’M A VERY LUCKY DOG!

 Me: Where is your favorite place to play at Crestridge?

 Scout: THE LAKE!
 I have so much fun jumping in and cooling off and hanging out with all the campers!
 I also love sleeping in my mommy’s office chair…it’s a good spot.

 Me: What is your favorite campfire song?

-Me: What is your favorite childhood memory?
+Me: What is your favorite part about camp?

-Me: What is your favorite Bible story?
+Me: What is your guilty pleasure?